thelukasssheee/CarND-Traffic-Sign-Classifier-P2/README.md

 ![alt text][image12]

-My guess is, that the images relevant features were too close to the borders, which means too large.
+My guess is, that the relevant features of the image files were too close to the borders - the traffic signs were too large.
 In the training dataset, traffic signs account for 1/2 to 2/3 of the image size (32x32px).
 In the case of my pictures, they were filling 3/4 or even the full dimension of the 32px.

-Any feedback on this would be highly appreciated.
+What is pointing me towards this direction is that the 30km/h speed sign was properly detected, whereas the other speed signs were not.
+Even the tilted / skewed stop sign was detected, but the very clearly visible first stop sign was not.

 ## (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?